stimulee/activities/README.md

 - List activities (including not available with a specific color and indicator)
 - Select activities
 - Check if paiement is done

+Rules :
+- A participant can be register only once.